skyfireitdiy/mockrs/README.md

 ## Overview

-The `mockrs` crate provides a powerful tool for function mocking and interception in Rust, specifically designed for the x86_64 architecture.
+The `mockrs` crate provides a powerful tool for function mocking and interception in Rust, supporting both x86_64 and aarch64 architectures.
 This utility is particularly useful for testing and debugging purposes, where you need to replace the behavior of a function temporarily.

 ## Key Features